NautilusTrader

 • Recalculates average entry and exit prices.

-• Tracks all associated order IDs and trade IDs.
+• Tracks the current cycle's order IDs and trade IDs.

 • Accumulates commissions by currency.